Yomiko12/ReggieBot/README.md

 ### r flipcoin
 Flips a coin, returning "Heads!" or "Tails!" to the user.

+### r sex
+Reggie will sex you (NSFW)

 ### r insult "user to insult's @"
-sends the specified user a randomised threatening message.
+sends the specified user a randomised insulting message.

 ### r pogchamp
-returns a random gif of a character doing the fortnite default dance.
+returns a gif of someone pogging

 ### r askreggie "user's question"
 returns a randomised answer to the user's question.